gLaSDI: Parametric Physics-informed Greedy Latent Space Dynamics Identification: Introduction

+\RC{Several strategies have been developed to extend LS-ROM for addressing the challenge posed by advection-dominated systems, which can be mainly categorized into Lagrangian-based approaches and methods based on a transport-invariant coordinate frame.
+In the first category of approaches, Lagrangian coordinate grids are leveraged to build a ROM that propagates both the wave physics and the coordinate grid in time \cite{lu2021dynamic,lu2020lagrangian,mojgani2017lagrangian}.
+Although these methods work well, their applicability is limited by the requirement of full knowledge of the governing equations for obtaining the Lagrangian grid.
+The second category of strategies is based on transforming the system dynamics to a moving coordinate frame by adding a time-dependent shift to the spatial coordinates such that the system dynamics are absent of advection, such as the shifted POD method \cite{reiss2018shifted} and the implicit feature tracking algorithm based on a minimal-residual ROM \cite{mirhoseini2021model}.
+Despite the effectiveness of these methods, the high computational costs prohibit their applications in practice.}

-Most classical data-driven physics-constrained projection-based ROMs aforementioned are \textit{intrusive}, which require plugging the reduced-order solution representation into the discretized system of governing equations.
-Although the intrusive brings many benefits, such as extrapolation robustness, requirement of less training data, high accuracy, the implementation of the intrusive ROMs requires not only sufficient understanding of the numerical solver of the high-fidelity simulation, but also access to the source code of the numerical solver.
+Most aforementioned physics-constrained data-driven projection-based ROMs are \textit{intrusive}, which require plugging the reduced-order solution representation into the discretized system of governing equations.
+Although the intrusive brings many benefits, such as extrapolation robustness, a requirement of less training data, and high accuracy, the implementation of the intrusive ROMs requires not only sufficient understanding of the numerical solver of the high-fidelity simulation but also access to the source code of the numerical solver.